EECS150/asic_labs/README.md

 # EECS 151/251A ASIC Labs Fall 22

+*** These labs are a work-in-progress.
+See NOTES doc for full list of repo status.

 This lab course consists of 6 labs and a final project.
 The labs go through the ASIC design flow, from RTL through GDS.
 These labs are now available in two process technologies, the [ASAP7 7nm Predictive PDK](http://asap.asu.edu/asap/) (a non-implementable finFET technology developed for educational purposes)